Panorama Mesdag and the Cylindrical Painting Craze

 Mesdag, the Artist Who Painted the Sea

 The museum did not just host the panoramic painting.
-Hendrik Mesdag (and his wife) had been an active painter, and had amassed a large collection of artwork.
+Hendrik Mesdag (and his wife) had been an active painter, and had amassed a large collection of artwork in his lifetime.
 Some of these were exhibited in the ground floor rooms of the museum, and there was a section devoted to his wife’s work as well.

-But to my pleasant surprise, I discovered that Mesdag had specialised in a subject dear to my heart – the sea.
+To my pleasant surprise, I discovered that Mesdag had specialised in a subject dear to my heart: the sea.
 He had based himself in Scheveningen, and many of his paintings depicted the beachside.
-And so it was these paintings that I spent the most time admiring.
+So it was these paintings that I spent the most time admiring.

 To my layman’s eyes, he was quite good.
 I say so because he truly captured the feel of the sea in her many moods, under bright moons and sunsets casting light across the flood of water.